 Stephen J. Williams has published writing and images in many literary magazines and newspapers.
-He has been the recipient of the Fellowship of Australian Writers’ Anne Elder Prize and John Shaw Neilson Poetry Award, the Association for Australian Literature’s Mary Gilmore Award, and the University of Melbourne’s John Masefield Prize.
+He has been the recipient of the Fellowship of Australian Writers’ Anne Elder Prize, the Association for Australian Literature’s Mary Gilmore Award, and the University of Melbourne’s John Masefield Prize.
 He lives in St Kilda (Victoria, Australia).

 In the 1980s, at Meanjin, a literary magazine founded by Clem Christesen in the 1940s in Brisbane, Stephen was assistant editor for Jim Davidson—typing letters, sorting envelopes into postcode order, making tea, and playing Scrabble with A. A. Phillips.